Beck: Sea Change (2002–2003)

 In 2000, Beck and his fiancée, stylist Leigh Limon, ended their nine-year relationship.
 Beck lapsed into a period of melancholy and introspection, during which he wrote the bleak, acoustic-based tracks later found on Sea Change.
 Beck sat on the songs, not wanting to talk about his personal life; he later said that he wanted to focus on music and "not really strew my baggage across the public lobby".
-Eventually, however, he decided the songs spoke to a common experience (a relationship breakup), and that it would not seem self-indulgent to record them.
+Eventually, however, he decided the songs spoke to a common experience, and that it would not seem self-indulgent to record them.
 In 2001, Beck drifted back to the songs and called Godrich.

 Retailers initially predicted that the album would not receive much radio support, but they also believed that Beck's maverick reputation and critical acclaim, in addition to the possibility of multiple Grammy nominations, might offset Sea Change's noncommercial sound.
 Sea Change, issued by Geffen in September 2002, was regardless a commercial hit and critical darling, with Rolling Stone revering it as "the best album Beck has ever made, [...] an impeccable album of truth and light from the end of love.
 This is his Blood on the Tracks."
-The album was later listed by the magazine as one of the best records of the decade and of all-time, and it also placed second on the year's Pazz & Jop Critics Poll.
+The album was later listed by the magazine as one of the best records of the decade and of all time, and it also placed second on the year's Pazz & Jop Critics Poll.
 Sea Change yielded a low-key, theater-based acoustic tour, as well as a larger tour with The Flaming Lips as Beck's opening and backing band.
-Beck was playful and energetic, sometimes throwing in covers of The Rolling Stones, Big Star, The Zombies and The Velvet Underground.
+Beck was playful and energetic, sometimes throwing in covers of the Rolling Stones, Big Star, the Zombies and the Velvet Underground.

 Following the release of Sea Change, Beck felt newer compositions were sketches for something more evolved in the same direction, and wrote nearly 35 more songs in the coming months, keeping demos of them on tapes in a suitcase.
 During his solo tour, the tapes were left backstage during a stop in Washington, D.C., and Beck was never able to recover them.
 It was disheartening to the musician, who felt the two years of songwriting represented something more technically complex.
 As a result, Beck took a break and wrote no original compositions in 2003.
 Feeling as though it might take him a while to "get back to that [songwriting] territory", he entered the studio with Dust Brothers to complete a project that dated back to Odelay.
 Nearly half of the songs had existed since the 1990s.